AkshayTyagi12345/Reinforcement-Learning/README.md

  # Considerations
  - Reinforcement Learning is tricky,so the expectation is to come up with sample flow and full-fledged implementation will be done by team later

- #Data volume
+ # Data volume
- -None.
-Sample data is hard coded in the program Additional information
+ - None.
+Sample data is hard coded in the program

- -NA
+  # Additional information
+ - NA

- Business benefits
+  # Business benefits

- Up to 15% fuelcost can be saved by taking optimal path
+ - Up to 15% fuelcost can be saved by taking optimal path